Last updated: 28 August, 2019

 The Used Miata Inspection List is also very helpful.
 Print it and take it with you when you shop!

-First, you need to decide if you prefer the original body style (NA), the style in 1998 (NB), or the newest model introduced in 2006 (NC).
+First, you need to decide if you prefer the original body style (NA), the style in 1998 (NB), the third generation (NC), or the newest model introduced in 2016 (ND).
 There have been many refinements over the years.
 Some add convenience.
 Some improve performance.
 Some increase complexity.

 The best thing to do is to take a look at the chart of Miata changes, as well as Chris Lambert's Summary of Miatas in America.